turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 * 2: Application implements iterations 0 - 3
 * 1: Application implements through interation 2 or less

+**Echo/Foxtrot Note:** Requirements listed are for *Foxtrot* pairs -- Echo requirements are shifted by 1 additional iteration -- So a 3 for Echo requires completing Iterations 0-5

 ### 2. Fundamental Ruby & Style

 * 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring